Faculty & Staff Research Symposium

 -

-What are the session formats?
+What are the presentation formats?

-Sessions are all 75 minutes and follow the teaching schedule, with several sessions running in the same time slot (like conferences).
-There are two time slots for morning sessions (9:00-10:15am and 10:30-11:45am) and two time slots for afternoon sessions (1:30-2:45pm and 3:00-4:15pm).
+Sessions are all 75 minutes long and follow the teaching schedule, with multiple sessions running in the same time slot (like in conferences).
+There are two time slots for morning sessions (9:00–10:15 a.m. and 10:30–11:45 a.m.) and two for afternoon sessions (1:30–2:45 p.m. and 3:00–4:15 p.m.).
 There are four possible formats:

-(1) Panels: Three to four presenters speak for 15 minutes each, followed by Q&A. The panels are facilitated by a Chair who introduces speakers and manages time.
+(1) Panels: Three to four presenters speak for 15 minutes each, followed by Q&A. The panels are facilitated by a chair who introduces speakers and manages time.
 They are especially well-suited for work that is completed or nearing completion.

-(4) (new for 2024): “Let’s Talk About...”: These sessions are facilitated discussions focused around a specific topic, idea, or question that reaches across disciplines.
+(4) “Let’s Talk About...”
+Forums: These sessions are facilitated discussions focused around a specific topic, idea, or question that reaches across disciplines.
 Sessions are proposed and facilitated by two or three people from different departments or offices.
-After introductions, the facilitators will guide a conversation around the topic.
-To center the discussion, facilitators may offer suggested materials for audience members to consider ahead of time (an article/media clip/artwork/dataset/chart/audio clip, etc.), though reviewing materials should not be required for an audience member to attend the session.
+After introductions, the facilitators guide a conversation around the topic.
+To center the discussion, facilitators may offer suggested materials for audience members to consider ahead of time (an article/media clip/artwork/dataset/chart/audio clip, etc.), though reviewing materials should not be required for an audience member to attend the session. -

 How are presentation groups formed?

-In two ways: (1) You may, before you fill out the interest form, organize a group ahead of time for any of the presentation options.
-To propose a pre-formed panel, roundtable, or poster session, each participant should fill out a separate interest form describing their individual project, being sure to check the “I already have a presentation group” option and to add the names of the other presenters.
-For the “Let’s Talk About . . . ” sessions, two or three facilitators may propose a topic together, checking the “Let’s Talk About . . .” option on the interest form.
-To keep the sessions interdisciplinary in nature, please form groups with members from at least two different departments and/or offices and, if possible, from another school.
-(2) You do NOT need a pre-formed group, however.
-You may simply submit an individual proposal, indicating if your work might fit into any of the general themes (it does not need to).
-The organizers will read through all the interest forms and sort them by theme into interdisciplinary sessions across offices, schools, and departments.
+(1) You may, before you fill out the interest form, organize a group ahead of time for any of the presentation options.
+To propose a pre-formed panel, roundtable, or poster session, each participant should complete a separate interest form describing their individual project; be sure to check the “pre-formed group” option and add the names of the other presenters where indicated.
+For the “Let’s Talk About...” forums, two or three facilitators may propose a topic together, checking the “Let’s Talk About...” option on the interest form.

-Over the summer, participants are asked to review their proposed session group and make any updates they like to their project description.
+Over the summer, participants are asked to review their proposed session group and make any updates they like to their project description. -

 May I choose my presentation format?